How to Charge a Dead ATV Battery

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

-There are few things more annoying than getting ready for an exciting ATV trail ride, only to find the battery completely dead.
+Few things are more annoying than getting ready for an exciting ATV trail ride only to find the battery completely dead.
 You turn the key, but nothing happens, not even a click or a flicker of light.

 Not All Dead Batteries Can Be Charged

-A battery that has been sitting dead for quite some time has likely gone bad due to excessive internal sulfation and cannot be salvaged.
+A battery that has been left in a discharged state for some time has likely gone bad due to excessive internal sulfation and cannot be salvaged.

-When a battery drops below 11.5 volts, an internal chemical process known as sulfation begins and continues until the battery loses all of its capacity or eventually shorts out.
+When a battery drops below 11.5 volts, an internal chemical process known as sulfation begins and keeps going until the battery can’t hold a charge anymore or it shorts out.
 This process happens gradually but advances relatively fast when the battery sits without a charge.

-However, a battery that’s merely drained overnight by leaving the lights on by mistake or from a short somewhere in the ATVs wiring can usually be revived back to complete working order.
-It’s crucial that you discover the issue before too much time has passed and that you charge the battery as soon as possible.
+However, a battery that’s merely drained overnight by leaving the lights on by mistake or from a short somewhere in the ATV’s wiring can usually be revived back to complete working order.
+To increase your success rate, it is essential that you discover the issue before too much time has passed and charge the battery as soon as possible.

 Related: 10 Reasons Why Your ATV Battery Keeps Draining (Going Dead)